Customized Hunting Plan: Alaska Barren Ground Caribou DIY Drop-off Hunts

 Customized Hunting Plan Fee: Quote available upon request.
 Prices vary depending on species, preferred dates, size of hunting group, travel requirements, and any additional preferences.
 The consulting fee for your Customized Hunting Plan does not include any of your transportation or any hunt expenses before, during, or after the hunt.
 The fee does include consultation with and expertise of an Alaska Registered Guide and Outfitter and a Customized Hunting Plan and Hunt Orientation in the form of documents, which will be emailed or mailed via USPS to you.
 Email (email@example.com) or call (907-644-4868) for a quote.

-Air Charter Service Fees (approximate):
+Air Charter Service Rates:

-Other expenses hunter can expect (not all inclusive list): Before and after hunt expenses, commercial airfare, air charter service fees, hotels, rental vehicle, travel insurance, Alaska hunting license, big game locking tags for each specie, harvest tickets, taxidermy trophy care, processing/shipping game meat meat/trophy (unless donated/transferred), satellite phone rental or Garmin inReach two-way satellite communicator rental, and gratuity.
+Other expenses hunter can expect (not all inclusive list): Before and after hunt expenses, commercial airfare, air charter service fees, hotels, rental vehicle/taxi, travel insurance, Alaska hunting license, big game locking tags for each specie, harvest tickets, taxidermy trophy care, processing/shipping game meat meat/trophy (unless donated/transferred), satellite phone rental or Garmin inReach two-way satellite communicator rental, and gratuity.

 *NOTE: All prices are subject to change due to increase costs in travel requirements, insurance and ADF&G requirements.
 Hunters are responsible for being familiar with the current Alaska Hunting Regulation, available on ADF&G website.

 Click for larger photos.